babylonchain/networks/bbn-test-4/finality-providers/README.md

 **⚠ Warning!**
-The deposit amount of `10000000` signet satoshi is the minimum amount required for registration, any deposit bellow this number will be considered an **invalid registration**.
-There is no need to deposit more than `10000000` either, but if it happens to exist a deposit tx with a higher value, it will be considered a valid registration.
+The deposit amount of `10000000` signet satoshi is the minimum amount required for registration.
+Any deposit bellow this number will be considered an **invalid registration**.
+There is no need to deposit more than `10000000`, but such deposits with higher value will be considered as a valid registrations.

 The deposit is a Bitcoin transaction with an output containing the deposit value committing to the Babylon Bitcoin Staking script.